-We will see that the mutant population whose size decreases the slowest will be the leading term and scale the time needed for all but the $L$ populations to get extinct.
-To prove that, we will now show by induction that there exists $\eps_0>0$ and a sequence of positive functions $(g_0:x\mapsto x^2,g_1,...,g_{L-1})$, such that, for every $0\leq i \leq L-1$, $\eps \leq \eps_0$ and $t \geq 0$,
+We will see that the mutant population whose size decreases the slowest provides the leading term and scale the time needed for all but the $L$ populations to get extinct.
+To prove that, we now show by induction that there exists $\eps_0>0$ and a sequence of positive functions, $(g_0:x\mapsto x^2,g_1,...,g_{L-1})$, such that, for every $0\leq i \leq L-1$, $\eps \leq \eps_0$ and $t \geq 0$,